danielaparker/jsoncons/src/doc/Classes/json.md

 The content of `val` is copied (or moved) to the new element.
 Throws `std::domain_error` if not an array.

-    void add(size_t index, const json& val)
-    void add(size_t index, json&& val)
-Adds a new element at the specified index of a json array, shifting all elements currently at or above that index to the right.
-The content of `val` is copied (or moved) to the new element.
-Throws `std::domain_error` if not an array.

     void swap(json& val)
 Exchanges the content of the `json` value with the content of `val`, which is another `json` value.